-"Please provide a statement (250 words minimum) that addresses your reasons for transferring and the objectives you hope to achieve, and attach it to your application before submission."
+"Please provide a statement that addresses your reasons for transferring and the objectives you hope to achieve."

 I happen to believe there are…

 Explain why you chose your current school (the one you’re leaving) in the first place.

 Offer specific reasons why you want to leave your current school.

 Show how you’ve made the best of things in your current situation.

 What do you want to do/be/study? (aka: What’s your dream?)

 Outline how the new school (the one you’d like to transfer to) will help you realize your dream.

 IMPORTANT: The key to presenting each of these qualities isn’t just in WHAT you say (your content), but in HOW you say it (your approach).
 What follows is a paragraph-by-paragraph breakdown of what to do and how to do it, followed by a great example personal statement—and yes, I’m suggesting you focus on establishing one quality per paragraph.
 Here it goes:

 Establish some of your core values